Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Boston College Stats and Trends

-- In Boston College's six games this year, it has three wins against the spread.
+- Boston College has played six games, with three wins against the spread.

-- The Eagles covered the spread in their only game when underdogs by 6.5 points or more.
+- This year, the Eagles won ATS in their only game as an underdog of 6.5 points or more.

-- Boston College's games this season have gone over the total in two out of five opportunities (40%).
+- Boston College's games this season have hit the over two times in five opportunities (40%).

-- Boston College is 1-1 against the spread and 3-0 overall in games when it puts up more than 29.2 points.
+- When Boston College records more than 29.2 points, it is 1-1 against the spread and 3-0 overall.

-- Boston College is 1-1 against the spread and 3-0 overall when the team piles up over 449.3 yards.
+- Boston College is 1-1 against the spread and 3-0 overall when the team piles up more than 449.3 yards.

-- The Eagles have eight giveaways this season, while the Cardinals have eight takeaways .
+- The Eagles have eight turnovers this season, equal to the number of takeaways for the Cardinals.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.